pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 **Challenge #3.3.E: Spiralling** ⸺ Can you combine multiple curves to drive in a pattern that spirals outward?
 Start by driving in half circles, each with a bigger radius than the last. **Discuss** ⸺ Is this a real spiral shape?
-If not, what could you change to make it slightly more like a real spiral?
+If not, what could you change to make it more like a real spiral?
 {: .notice--primary}

 # Adjusting speed and acceleration